Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Some tensor products and (non)-rigidity results

 This expression can be viewed as a double series in $1 - z$ and $z$, or as a series in $\frac{1-z}{z}$.
 Thus, to show that $ \langle v'_{1, 2}, \mathfrak{R}(v_{1, 2})\rangle \neq 0$, we need to find the explicit expansion of the above as a series in $z$ and $\log z$ on $U_1 \cap U_2$, and then extract the coefficient of $z^{-2h_{1, 2}} (\log z)^0$.

-Compositions of intertwining operators as in \eqref{eqn:rig_prod} and \eqref{eqn:rig-it} are solutions to Belavin-Polyakov-Zamolodchikov (BPZ) equations \cite{BPZ, Hu-vir}, and such solutions can be expressed in terms of hypergeometric functions.
-Accordingly, we can expand \eqref{eqn:rig-it} as a series in powers of $z$ and $\log z$ using analytic properties of hypergeometric functions; see \cite{Gu} for an early use of this method at central charge $c=-2$, and see \cite{TW, CMY-singlet, MY-cp1-vir} for the specific BPZ equation that appears at central charge $c_{1,p}$.
-For general $c_{p,q}$, the BPZ differential equation is derived exactly as in \cite[Proposition 4.1.2]{CMY-singlet}; the only difference is that we have to replace $p\mapsto q/p$.
-Namely, when $q=2$,
+Compositions of intertwining operators as in \eqref{eqn:rig_prod} and \eqref{eqn:rig-it} are solutions to Belavin-Polyakov-Zamolodchikov (BPZ) equations \cite{BPZ, Fran, Hu-vir}, and such solutions can be expressed in terms of hypergeometric functions.
+Accordingly, we can expand \eqref{eqn:rig-it} as a series in powers of $z$ and $\log z$ using analytic properties of hypergeometric functions; see \cite{Gu} for an early use of this method at central charge $c=-2$.
+For general $c_{p,q}$, the BPZ differential equation is given in \cite[Equation 8.71]{Fran} (where we take $t=\frac{p}{q}$ and $h_0=h_1=h_2=h_3=h_{1,2}$); see also the discussion in \cite[Section 4.2]{TW}, and see \cite[Proposition 4.1.2]{CMY-singlet} for a recent vertex algebraic derivation of the BPZ equation at $c_{p,1}$ central charge.
+In any case, when $q=2$,

 are series solutions of the second-order differential equation

 on the regions $U_1$ and $U_2$, respectively.
 If we write

 where $\phi(z)$ is a solution of \eqref{eqn:rig-diff-eqn}, then $f(z)$ solves the hypergeometric differential equation